rraj123/kind-scenarios/README.md

 kubectl get pods
 ```

-you should see the pod output as below
+you should see similar pod output as below

 ```
 NAMESPACE         NAME                                         READY   STATUS    RESTARTS   AGE